FAQs

 • 1 Spotter per game (on the opposing sideline to confirm accuracy)

-• 3 Chain Crew Volunteers for home games (to operate down markers)
+• 3 Chain Crew Volunteers for home games (to operate down markers aka ‘moving the sticks’).
+Best “seats” in the house!

 • To participate, each child must: